epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 #### Main Analysis

-To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be restricted to children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.Here a suggested list of variables to consider for exclusion:
+To evaluate fetal growth not linked to gestational age or pregnancy complications, our main analyses will be restricted to children at term (between >=37 and <43 weeks of gestation) & without pregnancy complications.
+Here is a suggested list of variables to consider for exclusion:

 +	Pregnancy complications:
     - gestational diabetes